Skip to content

 The takeaway

+EDA companies are accelerating the pace of chiplet development.
 In doing so, they are:

 • Increasing fragmentation in the tool and design layers above where EDA traditionally sits